HuaHoangThanhBao/ResumeBlog/README.md

 #### Set-up

-You have to change connectionstring in appsettings.json
+You have to change the connectionstring in appsettings.json.

+Then, run two below command lines in Package Manager Console.

 ````console